CGCL-codes/XGCN_library/docs/source/index.rst

 - Large-scale GNN training
    XGCN targets at presenting optimized GNN recommendation models with scaling strategies that can easily run on million-scale graphs.
-   We include xGCN - a brand new GNN model which can embed a 100-million graph within 1 day under a single-machine environment.
+   We include xGCN - a brand new GNN model which can quickly embed large graphs.
 - A complete data pipeline for large graphs
    XGCN covers a complete machine learning pipeline: from dataset making to model evaluation.
    We provide tools to efficiently process large graphs in CSR format.